Last Updated on November 12, 2023 by Christine Kaaloa

 Furthermore, these were ergonomically designed seats, equipped with adjustable headrests.

-Emirates Airlines A380 aircraft (double deck plane)
+4. Emirates Airlines A380 Airbus aircraft (double deck plane)

 Being in economy, I did not go upstairs.
 The upstairs cabin is roped off to ensure the upper cabin has privacy.

-Emirates Airlines In-flight Dining
+5. In-flight Emirates Airlines Food & Dining Experience

-Emirates Hospitality
+6. Emirates Hospitality on EK226

 Emirates Airlines is widely recognized for its hospitality, and this extends to economy class on EK 226.
 The flight attendants are attentive, friendly, and dedicated to providing top-notch service.
 Their warm and professional demeanor creates a welcoming environment for passengers.

-Emirates Airlines Lavatory
+7. Emirates Airlines Lavatory experience

-There was always a queue for Emirates Airlines lavatory; it could be due to the amount of complimentary meals, so I won’t complain .
+There was always a queue for Emirates Airlines lavatory; it could be due to the amount of complimentary food in economy class, so I won’t complain .
 I didn’t mind so much because their lavatories were quite nice.
 With wood paneling, it had a warm charm and it was well-maintained to carry a certain freshness during that long-haul flight.
 Toilet paper was always stocked and the toiletries were nice.
 I forgot the eau du toilette they had but it was a lovely scented spritz.
 I think they also had facial mist, but I could be wrong.

-Emirates Airlines In-flight Entertainment
+8. Emirates Airlines In-flight Entertainment on Long Haul Flights

 In-flight Channels